Individuals with Down Syndrome (DS) are at a higher risk for a range of vision conditions that may affect the development of their visual skills.

 When is an eye exam necessary?

-Down syndrome affects the development of the eyes which can impact the proper development of vision.
-According to research, ocular disease is prevalent in over 50% of patients with DS—from milder conditions such as tear duct abnormalities to severe diagnoses such as cataracts, that can cause significant vision loss.
+Down syndrome affects the development of the eyes, which can impact the proper development of vision.
+According to research, ocular disease is prevalent in over 50 percent of patients with DS— from milder conditions such as tear duct abnormalities to severe diagnoses such as cataracts, that can cause significant vision loss.

 Frequent comprehensive eye exams, beginning from 6 months of age, are essential for individuals with DS.

 It is important to note that an eye exam can be challenging for both the child and the doctor, it is therefore recommended to choose an eye doctor skilled in evaluating children with developmental delays.

 Common vision conditions that affect individuals with DS

 Refractive errors – Children with DS are more likely to need glasses than other children as a result of myopia (near-sightedness), hyperopia (far-sightedness), and/or astigmatism.
 A refractive error may develop early in life or later on.

 Strabismus and amblyopia – Between 20 and 60 percent of individuals with DS have amblyopia (lazy eye) or strabismus (crossed-eyes).
 Esotropia (inward eye turn) is most common, while exotropia (outward eye turn) occurs less frequently.
 Strabismus often goes unnoticed or it may be hidden by the folds of skin between the eyes and the nose.